 Lee Stringer

-as an instructor at the Digital Animation and Visual Effects School in Orlando, FL.
+Lee has been an instructor at the Digital Animation and Visual Effects School in Orlando, FL.

 Previously he was a CG Supervisor at Zoic Studios working on the Sci-Fi